HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/install_upgrade_plan_supported_paths/Install_upgrade_new_HCL_DX_customers.md

     - Check the About WebSphere Portal portlet to make sure it says 9.5.

 This completes the upgrade to HCL Portal 9.5 standalone.

+## HCLSoftware U learning materials

+For an introduction and a demo on how to upgrade your HCL Digital Experience deployment to the latest Cumulative Fix, go to [Upgrade the HCL HCL Digital Experience software](https://hclsoftwareu.hcltechsw.com/courses/lesson/?id=1461).